 18. “Misery” by Maroon 5

-“Misery” by Maroon 5 is a wonderfully ironic song.
-While the title implies pain and suffering, it actually tells the story of a romance blossoming out of adversity.
+“Misery” by Maroon 5 is a wonderful song about irony.
+While the title implies pain and suffering, it tells the story of a romance blossoming out of adversity.

 The catchy melody and smooth vocals create an upbeat atmosphere that belies the anguish inherent to its lyrics.